 Chips, Cookies and The Iceman Cometh

 Like many of my generation, I am awed by the many leaps forward that humankind has made since I was born.
-Miracles that have transpired in just the past 60 years or so.
+Miracles that have transpired in only the past 50 years or so.
 Most are good, some are not.
 That’s the way of evolution.

-How could youngsters raised today on McDonald’s and shopping malls comprehend the simple pleasures we had when I was a child?
-Like my mother giving me a quarter to walk to Johnson’s Cookie Co. and buy a big bag of broken cookies that included a great assortment and variety.
-A quarter also bought a nice big greasy bag of broken potato chips from the Geiser Co. too.
+How can youngsters today comprehend the simple pleasures we had when I was a child?
+Like my mother giving me a quarter to walk to Johnson’s Cookie Co. and buy a big bag of broken cookies that had a neat-o variety of the treats.
+A quarter bought a nice big greasy bag of broken potato chips from the Geiser Co., too.

 Guess we were easily amused then.